saagar-parikh/cnn_from_scratch/README.md

 # Parallelization of CNN - Alexnet: CPU and GPU

+Make sure that the data is downloaded and is in the /data directory.

+For the data to be downloaded

+bash get_mnist.sh

 ## OpenMP
 The following files correspond to our OpenMP implementation of the network.